 In a Base Cabinet

-This is a drawer microwave; it has been in the market for a few years.
-This application makes it easier for your children to use for their snacks, however, most adults don't want to have to bend over to use it.
+This is a drawer microwave; it has been in the market for a few years and gaining in popularity.
+This application makes it easier for your children to use for their snacks, however, taller adults don't want to have to bend over to use it.

 Depending on how often you use your microwave to cook will determine the best location for you.
 How often do you use your microwave?
 Where is your microwave currently?
 Is that the best location possible for you and your family?